Corteva Inc. [CTVA] – A safe no matter how short-term sentiments looks

 Corteva Inc. [NYSE:CTVA]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Corteva Inc. [CTVA] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For Corteva Inc. [CTVA], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
 On average, stock market experts give CTVA an Overweight rating.
-The average 12-month price forecast for this stock is $24.34, with the high estimate being $37.00, the low estimate being $24.00 and the median estimate amounting to $30.00.
-This is compared to its latest closing price of $24.63.
+The average 12-month price forecast for this stock is $26.27, with the high estimate being $37.00, the low estimate being $24.00 and the median estimate amounting to $30.00.
+This is compared to its latest closing price of $25.40.

 Fundamental Analysis of Corteva Inc. [CTVA]